-- Continued focus on the renewal of expired school licenses, with an expectation to reduce the current applications by 50 percent by year end. - Bring all financial matters into compliance, including financial statement submission and payment of tuition assessment. - Create new report from data collected from the new computer system, which will consist of enrollments, dropped students, graduates, and placements for licensed schools. - Provide technical assistance to the schools in the form of a July Refresher Directors' Course and a much-needed ESL Directors' Course.
+- Continue to focus on the renewal of expired school licenses, with a goal of reducing the current pending applications by 50 percent by the end of 2014. - Bring all financial matters into compliance, including financial statement submission and payment of tuition assessment. - Create new reports from data collected from the new computer system, which will consist of enrollments, dropped students, graduates, and placements for licensed schools.